SoCXin/doc/docs/RISC-V/quickstart.rst

 *PlatformIO Library Manager* allows one to specify project dependencies (:ref:`projectconf_lib_deps`) that will be installed automatically per project before environment processing.
 You do not need to install libraries manually.
-The only one simple step is to define dependencies in :ref:`projectconf`.
+The only one simple step is to define dependencies in :ref:`mips`.
 For example,

 .. code-block:: ini